 The Department of Mathematics & Statistics offers a diverse range of course options.
 All courses in this program are elective.
-A list of available courses is given below.
+New 600 level mathematics courses may be developed that are not yet on this list.
+Check with your advisor to be sure any courses not on this list will count toward your certificate.